Choonholic/ChzzkDownloader/doc/en-US/chzzk_live_downloader_manual.en-US.md

 ChzzkLiveDownloader --offset 1h30m45.67s
 ```

-## Set Duration and Split Downloading
+## Setting Duration and Split Downloading
 You can use the following command to set the stream duration to download.
 If the `--once` parameter is not specified, the downloaded stream will be split into the specified duration.

 ```powershell